 SME Credit Guarantee Scheme

-The SME Credit Guarantee Scheme 2012 was launched by the Government in 2012, to assist viable SMEs which under normal lending criteria are unable to borrow from their bank, in accessing credit.
-The scheme operates by providing a 75% guarantee to participating lenders (currently AIB, Bank of Ireland and Ulster Bank) on qualifying loans to SMEs.
+The revised SME Credit Guarantee Scheme 2017 has been launched by the Government in July 2018 and has replaced the previous 2012 scheme.
+The scheme aims to assist viable SMEs, which under normal lending criteria are unable to borrow from their bank, in accessing credit.
+The scheme operates by providing a 80% guarantee (previously 75%) to participating finance providers (currently AIB, Bank of Ireland and Ulster Bank) on qualifying loans to SMEs.

-The scheme has been design to address three barriers to lending:
+The scheme has been designed to address three barriers to lending:

 - Inadequate collateral

-- Novel business market, sector or technology which is perceived by lenders as higher risk under current credit risk evaluation practices
+- Novel business market, sector or technology which is perceived by finance providers as higher risk under current credit risk evaluation practices

 - Need for refinancing caused by the exit of an SMEs lender from the Irish market